XiangyuLiCCA/CP1-HM13-Final-Project/README.md

 Component Parts

 Arduino Uno, Breadboard, micro servos with horns x3, wires, external keyboard, drum sticks x3.
-How to connect please see the assembly tutorial.jpg
+How to connect please see the mearm-uno-servo-1.jpg

 Timeline